The trichotomy of primordial black holes initial conditions: Initial conditions statistics

 where $\delta_0$ is the central over-density\footnote{Note that, at the origin, the smoothed linear over-density is proportional to the non-linear over-density.} and we have used the empirical fact that $3e^{-2\mu}\sim\mathcal{O}(1)$ at threshold.

 We then already see that in the case of Type-F configuration, where $\delta_0=0$, instead of a peak of the over-density we are in the presence of a {\it trough} (a minimum).
-Thus, statistically, Type-F configurations (or effectively Type-F) are hardly spherical \cite{michiro}.
-In this case the threshold for PBH formation will be larger than the one discussed above, implying an extra statistical suppression for their realization with respect to the Type-C case.
-On the other hand, as we are going to see, the Type-F core is less statistically suppressed with respect to the Type-C/O ones.
+Thus, statistically, Type-C configurations (or effectively Type-F) are hardly spherical \cite{michiro}.
+In this case, the threshold for PBH formation will be larger than the one discussed above, implying an extra statistical suppression for their realisation with respect to the Type-C case.
+On the other hand, as we are going to see, the Type-C(II) core is less statistically suppressed with respect to the Type-C(I) one.

 The estimation of which core type is finally most relevant for the PBHs abundance would then require a better statistical and numerical understanding of non-spherically symmetric configurations, although the numerical evolution of those is already an active field of research \cite{nonsph}.
 Nevertheless, in certain limiting configurations of the power spectrum, the selection of the specific initial conditions might be predicted without this knowledge, as we shall see.